angiego/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Rocky Road

+Ingredients:
+- 2 cups semisweet chocolate chips
+- 1 cup peanut butter
+- 4 cups miniature marshmallows

+Instructions:
+1. Grease a 9 x 9 inch pan.
+2. Heat chocolate chips and peanut butter over low heat in a medium saucepan until chips are completely melted.
+3. Remove from heat.
+4. Stir in marshmallows.
+5. Pour into prepared pan.
+6. Cool.
+Can be put into refrigerator to cool.